rmkuhleman/it-ticket-service-capstone/README.md

 *Detailed view of a submitted ticket while the issue is still in progress.*

 ![Ticket Details - Closed](images/ticket-details-closed-feedback.png)
 *Completed ticket view displaying final resolution notes and submitted feedback notes.
-Feedback notes only appear once the issue has been marked as closed.*
+Feedback and resolution notes only appear once the issue has been marked as closed.*

 ![Ticket Feedback Form](images/ticket-feedback-page.png)
 *Ticket feedback form displaying notes or feedback the user had on the service provided.*